abraham-leal/ccloud-schema-exporter/README.md

 ````

-A sample docker-compose is also provided under the `Samples` folder.
+A sample docker-compose is also provided under the `samples` folder.

 The docker image handles `-sync -syncDeletes -syncHardDeletes -withMetrics -noPrompt` continuous sync.
 For a one time export, it is recommended to use a release binary.